lukeg101/lplzoo/ULC/README.md

 >

 ```
-Note: When run in GHCi, you don't have the luxury of backspace, delete etc...
+Note: When run in GHCi, you don't have the luxury of escaped characters, backspace, delete etc...
 Compile it using GHC if you need this.

 ## Examples
 Where you can then have some fun, try these examples:
 - `1`
-- `(\1.1)`
+- `\1.1`

 The parser is also smart enough to recognise λ, so you can copy and paste from the output:
 ```